Ready to apply to the MRI Program? Visit our MRI Admissions page for application materials!

 Magnetic Resonance Imaging, or MRI, procedures play an important role in diagnosing diseases and injuries.
 An MRI uses magnetic field and radio waves to produce images of the inside of the human body.
 When a patient lies inside the MRI machine, which is like a large tube, radio waves produce faint signals that create sectional images that are ultimately used by physicians to diagnose medical problems.

-Kellogg Community College’s MRI Program is offered through a partnership with other Michigan community colleges through the Michigan Radiologic and Imaging Science (MiRIS) Consortium.
+Kellogg Community College’s MRI Program is offered through a partnership with other Michigan community colleges through the Educational Programs in Collaboration (EPiC) Consortium.
 Each college enrolls students in the program under their admission criteria and each awards the degree according to that college’s completion requirements.